MicrosoftDocs/visualstudio-docs/docs/modeling/map-dependencies-across-your-solutions.md

    ![Drilling down to class and member level](../modeling/media/dependencygraph_expandedselectedgroups_2012.png)

 10. Another way to focus in on a complex solution map is to generate a new map containing selected items from an existing map.
-Hold **CTRL** while selecting the items you want to focus on, open the shortcut menu, and choose **New Graph from Selection**.
+Hold **Ctrl** while selecting the items you want to focus on, open the shortcut menu, and choose **New Graph from Selection**.

    ![Show selected items on a new code map](../modeling/media/codemapsshowonnewmap.png)